Killing of Amy Mihaljevic

 Amy Renee Mihaljevic (/mʌˈhɑːlɛvɪk/, muh-HAH-leh-vik; December 11, 1978 – c.
-October 27, 1989) was a ten-year-old American elementary school student who was kidnapped and murdered in the U.S. state of Ohio in 1989.
+October 27, 1989) was a ten-year-old American middle school student who was kidnapped and murdered in the U.S. state of Ohio in 1989.

 Her murder case received national attention.
 The story of her unsolved kidnapping and murder was presented by John Walsh on the television show America's Most Wanted during the program's early years.
 To date, her killer has not been found, yet the case remains active; new information in 2007 and 2013 has increased hopes of resolving the case.

 In February 2021, it was announced that a person of interest emerged in the case after a woman contacted authorities in 2019 with potentially valuable information.

 Disappearance and murder

 On October 27, 1989, Amy Mihaljevic walked from Bay Middle School to the Bay Square Shopping Center, and was kidnapped from the center in Bay Village, Ohio, a suburb of Cleveland.

+An adult male had contacted Mihaljevic by telephone and arranged to meet her at the shopping center on the pretext of his working with Amy's mother and buying a gift to celebrate her mother's supposed promotion.
+The caller advised Amy to keep the gift a secret, but she informed her brother and a friend about the caller.
+Two witnesses at the shopping center later described seeing a man lead Amy to gold-colored Oldsmobile car, and were able to help create a composite image of the suspect.

-The abductor had contacted Mihaljevic by telephone and arranged to meet her on the pretext of buying a gift for her mother because she had recently been promoted, as he told her.
-On February 8, 1990, the girl's body was found in a field, close to the road, off County Road 1181, Ruggles Township in rural Ashland County, Ohio.
+On February 8, 1990, Amy's body was found in a field, close to the road, off County Road 1181, Ruggles Township in rural Ashland County, Ohio.
+She died of multiple stab wounds.

-Evidence found at the scene of the crime suggests that Mihaljevic's body was probably dumped there shortly after her abduction.
-Based on findings by the Cuyahoga County coroner, Mihaljevic's last meal was some soy substance, possibly an artificial chicken product or Chinese food.
+Evidence found at the scene of the crime suggests Mihaljevic's body was probably dumped there shortly after her abduction.
+Based on findings by the Cuyahoga County coroner, Mihaljevic's last meal was some soy substance, possibly a vegetarian chicken product or Chinese food.
 Other evidence includes yellow/gold colored fibers on her body.
 It appears her killer also took several souvenirs including the girl's horse riding boots, her denim backpack, a binder with "Buick, Best in Class" written on the front clasp, and turquoise earrings in the shape of horse heads.
 Mitochondrial DNA from the crime scene was sampled, which may be used to compare to suspects.